The importance of job analysis and Why A Job Analysis is Needed

 - Assistance with objectivity by enabling the separation of personal feelings about a person from job requirements

 - Ability to offer evidence based and precise pre-hire employee assessments

 The benefits of a job analysis are many, however there are a few things organizations must do in order to successfully execute a job analysis so that it is both successful and legally defensible.

-How to Conduct a job analysis & steps in the process
+steps in How to Conduct a job analysis

 The job analysis process requires a structured step-by-step approach.
 The process produces a lot of data that leads to the construction of a list of competencies a person needs to successfully handle the job.

 1) Plan your process, resources, and time frame